Tencent/TencentKonaSMSuite/kona-crypto/README.md

 ## Implementations

-Tencent Kona Crypto provides pure Java-based SM2, SM3 and SM4, and also JNI and OpenSSL-based SM3 and SM4 (SM2 implementation is on the way).
-The latter supports Linux x86_64/aarch64 platforms.
+Tencent Kona Crypto provides pure Java-based and JNI/OpenSSL-based SM2, SM3 and SM4.
+The latter supports `Linux x86_64/aarch64` platforms.
 OpenSSL version 3.4.0 is used by default, but versions 3.0 and later can be supported.

 The pure Java-based implementations is enabled.
 The java system property `com.tencent.kona.useNativeCrypto` can be used to enable the OpenSSL-based implementation.
 The additional system property `com.tencent.kona.openssl.crypto.lib.path` is used to specify an alternative local OpenSSL crypto lib file (`libcrypto.so`).
 The value of this property is a local absolute path.